| |

 (translation: Antoine Cassar)

-islands in a row, now gathered together in the soft red folder which,
+in a row, now gathered together in the soft red folder which, when

-when her father goes out for a coffee in the evenings and she finds
+her father goes out for a coffee in the evenings and she finds herself

-herself alone, she takes out of the drawer beside her bed, pulls
+alone, she takes out of the drawer beside her bed, and from which

-out one of the maps and descends somewhere upon it.
-Here she comes
+she pulls out one of the maps and descends somewhere upon it.

-to a chocolate shop, full of fragrance and chocolate powder.
 Here

+she comes to a chocolate shop, full of fragrance and chocolate powder.

-she comes to a lounge with a giant television, and she quickly darts
+Here she comes to a lounge with a giant television, and she quickly

-her way to the front door before they catch her and think she’s
+darts to the front door before they catch her and think she's a

 among the cars and motorbikes.